-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies In-Network: (For a definition of durable medical equipment, see In-Network: There is no Chapter 12 as well as Chapter 3, Section 7 of this Coinsurance, Copayment, or document.) deductible for oxygen Covered items include, but are not limited to: services. wheelchairs, crutches, powered mattress systems, 20% Coinsurance for all other diabetic supplies, hospital beds ordered by a provider for DME use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
+What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies In-Network: 20% Coinsurance (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Your cost sharing for Covered items include, but are not limited to Medicare oxygen equipment wheelchairs, crutches, powered mattress systems, coverage is 20% Coinsurance diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating Your cost sharing will not devices, oxygen equipment, nebulizers, and walkers. change after being enrolled We cover all medically necessary DME covered by for 36 months.
+Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.sonderhealthplan.com If you (or your provider) don't agree with Sonder Breathe Well (HMO C-SNP) coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+The most recent If prior to enrolling in Sonder list of suppliers is available on our website at Vitality Matters (HMO) you had made 36 months of rental www.sonderhealthplan.com payment for oxygen If you (or your provider) don't agree with Sonder Vitality equipment coverage, your Matters (HMO) coverage decision, you or your provider cost sharing in Sonder Vitality may file an appeal.
+You can also file an appeal if you Matters (HMO) is 20% don't agree with your provider's decision about what Coinsurance. product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
 PA by your In-Network provider may be required